 This type of eggplant is used a lot in traditional Greek dishes such as garlicky baked eggplant.
 What I love about them is that they have very thin skin, so I never have to peel it.
 In addition, it only takes a short time to cook them.

 People love this variety because the plant can withstand extreme weather conditions.
-The seed takes quite a long time to grow.
-But when it starts to grow, it will mature quickly.
+The seed takes quite a long time to sprout, but the plants can grow and fruit quite quickly.

 17. Ping Tung Eggplant